bioboot/bggn213_S18/lectures.md

 **Homework**:
- See **Q6** from the last days [hands-on lab sheet above]({{ site.baseurl }}/class-material/lecture6-BIMM143_W18.pdf){:.no-push-state}.
+ See **Q6** from the last days [hands-on lab sheet above]({{ site.baseurl }}/class-material/lecture6-BGGN213_S18.pdf){:.no-push-state}.
 This entails turning a supplied code snippet into a more robust and re-usable function that will take any of the three listed input proteins and plot the effect of drug binding.
 Note assessment rubric and submission instructions within document.
-(Submission deadline: 9am **Th, 05/08**).
+(Submission deadline: 9am **Fri, 05/08**).
 - The remainder of this units homework is all [via **DataCamp**](https://www.datacamp.com/groups/introduction-to-bioinformatics-bimm-143/assignments){:.no-push-state}.